unleashit/next-promise-cache/readme.md

 import api from './services';

 // React Server Component example.
 On the client (or server without RSCs),
-// call inside a use (once stable) or useEffect hook async function Page() {
+// call inside a use hook (once stable) or useEffect. async function Page() {
-    const products = await api<Products[]>().get('/products');
+    // Notice the api().get syntax.
+This is because api is exported as a function const products = await api<Products[]>().get('/products');

     return (